martiansideofthemoon/ai-detection-paraphrases/README.md

 [![arxiv](https://img.shields.io/badge/arXiv-2303.13408-b31b1b.svg)](https://arxiv.org/abs/2303.13408)
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache--2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 This is the official repository for our new [preprint](https://arxiv.org/pdf/2303.13408.pdf), "Paraphrasing evades detectors of AI-generated text, but retrieval is an effective defense".
-We have currently released our model checkpoint and a script to paraphrase data (see details below).

 ### Updates

-* (April 2023) We have now released DIPPER on the HuggingFace model hub ([link](https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl))!
+* (April 2023) We have now released our paraphraser DIPPER on the HuggingFace model hub ([link](https://huggingface.co/kalpeshk2011/dipper-paraphraser-xxl))!
 * (April 2023) Benchmark data, preprocessed paraphrases and scripts to reproduce the paper's experiments are now available!

 ### Running the paraphraser model (DIPPER)